timewave-computer/valence-services/contracts/services/rebalancer/README.md

 `Priority` - will fulfil the override amount in order of priority.
 The priority is determined by the order of the targets in the targets list.

-Ex: Lets assume we have the next targets
+Example: A user has set the following rebalancing targets for tokens with denominations A, B, and C:

-1. Target A - 25%
+Target A - 25%, no min_balance
-2. Target B - 25%
+Target B - 25%, no min_balance
-3. Target C - 50%
+Target C - 50%, must maintain min_balance of 100 tokens.

-Target C has min_balance that is equal to 60% of the portfolio value, this means that we have 40% remaining to allocate to the other targets.
+Now suppose at one particular rebalancing interval, 100 tokens of the C denomination make up 60% of the total portfolio valuation.
+This a problem because the user has also required the Rebalancer to maintain 50% cumulatively in token A and B, with 25% of the total portfolio value in denomination A and another 25% in denomination B. Given that it can only maintain a total of 40% of the total value in A and B, what strategy should the Rebalancer pursue to reassign weights in A and B?

 If we choose `Proportional` strategy, the 40% will be spread between Target A and Target B based on their weight, so each target will get 20%.

 If we choose `Priority` strategy, the 40% will be allocated to Target A and Target B in order of priority, so Target A will get 25% and Target B will get 15%.
+The order of priority is determined by the order of the targets in the targets list.

 ## Target's min_balance
 The minimum amount of tokens this target should have in the account, we never rebalance below this amount, and will rebalance to this amount overriding other targets percentage if needed.